tayloraswift/godot-swift/Examples/type-reference.md

 The `Godot::String` type in GDScript corresponds to the *Godot Swift* type `Godot.String`.
 It is rarely necessary to use `Godot.String` directly in user code, as Swift’s native `String` type conforms to `Godot.VariantRepresentable`.

 The `Godot.String` type is an opaque wrapper around a `Godot::String` object, and it supports no functionality other than converting to and from a native Swift `String`.
-The main purpose of this type is to allow strings and variant existentials to be moved and copied without copying the underlying string buffer, in situations where it is not necessary to interact with the actual contents of the string.
+The main purpose of this type is to allow strings and variant existentials to be moved without copying the underlying string buffer, in situations where it is not necessary to interact with the actual contents of the string.

 Convert between `String` and `Godot.String` using the `init(_:)`’s on each type: